pingcap/docs/develop/dev-guide-join-tables.md

 ## Join types

-This section describes the types of Join in detail.
+This section describes the Join types in detail.

 ### INNER JOIN

 The join result of an inner join returns only rows that match the join condition.

+![Inner Join](/media/develop/inner-join.png)

 For example, if you want to know the most prolific author, you need to join the author table named `authors` with the book author table named `book_authors`.

-![Inner Join](/media/develop/inner-join.png)

 <SimpleTab>
 <div label="SQL" href="inner-join-sql">